Raising Capital

 Seek money from your personal professional network first and then work in concentric circles of contacts to expand your reach.
 Approach your prospecting the same way LinkedIn builds connections.

-Typically, in this stage an entrepreneur is seeking $500,000 – $2 million, and – as a general rule — the entrepreneur or company should not surrender more than 25% of their ownership.
+Typically, in this stage, an entrepreneur is seeking $2 million to $8 million, and – as a general rule — the entrepreneur or company should not surrender more than 25% of their ownership to obtain the capital.

 Timeline, Commitment & Preparation